findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 ```

 These two functions do precisely the same thing, or should I say almost because
+the latter’s API is more *generic*.
+(In a way, we are both narrowing and
-the latter’s API is more generic.
-The converted integer must start from the
+widening the scope simultaneously, huh?)
+The converted integer must start from
-first byte in the slice of ASCII bytes.
+the first byte in the slice of ASCII bytes.

 It is much over 100x faster!
+Ten thousand percent.
 Why?

-Because the only thing we need is to process
-the ASCII string that comes in byte slice type.
+Because the only thing we need is to process the ASCII string that comes in as a
+byte slice.

 > You might ask whether this ruined the *readability*, which is fair.
 But no,
 > because the function `asciiWordToInt` is called from `GoroutineID`, which is